Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets vs. Timberwolves: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Denver Nuggets are 2.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Minnesota Timberwolves at Target Center on Friday, starting at 9:30 PM ET on ESPN, BSN, and ALT.
-The Nuggets hold a 2-0 series lead.
-The matchup's point total is 222.5.
+The Denver Nuggets are 4.5-point favorites heading into a decisive Game 4 of the opening round of the NBA Playoffs against the Minnesota Timberwolves at Target Center on Sunday, starting at 9:30 PM ET on TNT, BSN, and ALT.
+The Nuggets hold a 3-0 series lead.
+The over/under for the matchup is set at 223.5.

 Nuggets vs. Timberwolves Odds & Info